deviodigital/leafly-reviews-wordpress-plugin/README.md

 You get them from the [Leafly Developer](https://developer.leafly.com) area, which lets you sign up for an account and create an app.

 When you create the app, you'll be given a KEY and ID to use, which is what you'll need to copy over to this plugin's settings page.

+**Caching built in**

+Leafly gives their API users a limit of 25 hits per day for their **seed** account, or 60 hits per minute for their **bloom** account.

+To help your dispensary utilize this plugin without needing to upgrade to bloom, and taking too many hits to your account, I've built in a cache that refreshes once per hour.

+There's nothing that you need to do on your end in order to get this to work, it's baked right in to the plugin - pardon the pun :)

 ### Widget Options
 After you install the Leafly Reviews WordPress plugin, you'll be able to add a custom widget to your website's sidebar (or anywhere else that widgets are enabled in your theme).